jkmulq/cvr-cleaning/README.md

-The OpenTender script reads all semicolon-delimited CSV files present in `data/raw/OpenTender/`, checks that their column names concord, and then binds them into one cleaning dataset.
+The OpenTender script reads all semicolon-delimited CSV files present in `data/raw/OpenTender/`, checks that their column names concord, and then binds them into one cleaning dataset with a source-file identifier (`dataset`) and a stable source-row identifier (`row_id`).
 The replication sample is therefore determined by the files placed in that folder.

 ## Configuration